aparnachaudhary/aparnachaudhary.github.io/_posts/2015-03-05-WildFly-9x-Modules-and-versions.md

+---
+layout: post
-= WildFly 9.x Modules and versions
+title: WildFly 9.x Modules and versions
-:published_at: 2015-03-05
-:hp-tags: wildfly,javaee,jqassistant
+tags: [wildfly,javaee,jqassistant]
+---

 JavaEE specification JARs and installed libraries shall not be packaged inside EAR/WAR files, as they are provided by the container.
 Following blog post provides an overview of such third jars and libs.